Emmylong1/Microservice-based-Application/README.md

 #11.
 Physical Security:
 Restrict physical access to servers, data centers, and other critical infrastructure.
 Implement measures such as access cards, biometric authentication, and surveillance systems.

+When creating the "TalentPlus" microservices application, there are several processes involved from conception to deployment.
+To assist you with the procedure, here is a general flowchart.